-If you’re concerned about how tired you feel while you take Augmentin, talk to your doctor.
+If you’re concerned about how tired you feel while you take Augmentin, talk with your doctor.

 If I get diarrhea when I take Augmentin, does that mean I’m allergic to it?

-Diarrhea and stomach upset are common side effects of Augmentin.
-If you experience them, it doesn’t mean you have an allergy to the medication.
+Diarrhea and upset stomach are common side effects of Augmentin.
+If you experience them, it doesn’t necessarily mean you have an allergy to the medication.

-However, if you have severe diarrhea or diarrhea that doesn’t go away, you should talk to your doctor.
+However, if you have severe diarrhea or diarrhea that doesn’t go away, you should talk with your doctor.

-Can be Augmentin be used in cats or dogs?
+Can Augmentin be used in cats or dogs?